-The Local Offer website gives further information regarding the local provision for children and young people with a disability or special educational needs.
-More information can be found on; Education and special educational needs - Wokingham Borough Council
+The Local Offer website gives further information regarding the local provision for children and young people with a

 If your child is undergoing an education health and care needs assessment which is not yet complete, please apply following the guidance in this document and via the Council's Citizen Portal.
 Your application will be withdrawn if an EHCP is subsequently agreed.